RCOSDP/weko/docs/community/maintainers-guide/triaging.rst

   - etc

-The label types and values are coming from our Trac past and may be amended e.g. to take into account new component names in Invenio v2.0.
+The label types and values are coming from our Trac past and may be amended e.g. to take into account new component names in WEKO3 v2.0.

 Milestones and releases
 -----------------------

-Issues may be attributed milestones that are closely related with feature-dependent and/or time-dependent release schedule of Invenio releases.
+Issues may be attributed milestones that are closely related with feature-dependent and/or time-dependent release schedule of WEKO3 releases.

 There are two kinds of milestones: "release-oriented" milestones (say